Fahrenheit 43

-Fahrenheit 43 is a pop rock band from Melbourne, Australia.
+Fahrenheit 43 are a pop rock band from Melbourne, Australia.

 History

 Formed in 2008, after lead singer Richard met guitarist Gemma by chance.
 The two began performing as an acoustic duo, and in 2009 were chosen by event organisers to showcase at the L'Oreal Melbourne Fashion Festival.

 Drummer Alwin Laysico joined the band soon after, bringing with him bass player Grant Young.
 In 2010, Laysico brought on board family friend, and talented young guitarist, Christian Lagumay.

 Fahrenheit 43 launched their debut EP, 'The 6 Degrees EP', on 22 October 2009 at The Curtin Bandroom on Lygon Street in Melbourne.
 Fahrenheit 43's independent release has been called 'the best EP of the year' (Dave Griffiths, Buzz Magazine), with one review heralding the band as 'one of the best pop-rock groups to surface in a long, long time'.

 Fahrenheit 43's first big break came in March 2010 when they were announced as the winner of the Victorian public vote in Nova Radio's national 'I Am With The Band' Competition.
 The band won a coveted spot to play at Nova 100's 'I Am With The Band' LIVE in Melbourne show, held at The Espy's infamous Gershwin Room.

 On 19 August 2010 - World Humanitarian Day- Fahrenheit 43 released a track free to download, an exclusive demo of their world anthem, The Reason.
 The band's desire to make a difference through their music, garnered the attention and support of organisations such as World Vision and Oxfam, with the latter subsequently inviting F43 to perform The Reason at the Make Poverty History Electoral Forum in Melbourne.
 Halfway around the world, The Reason was also making waves in North America, attracting the attention of the United Nations and the Sérgio Vieira de Mello Foundation – a foundation working alongside the UN and dedicated to current human rights issues, who have since posted 'The Reason' to their international website.

 In September 2010, Fahrenheit 43 took the stage at the Royal Melbourne Show alongside internationally renowned acts Operator Please & Kisschasy.

 In November 2010, Fahrenheit 43 toured the Philippines.
 The band played eight headline dates, as well as two sold-out shows with supporting American rock band, the Gin Blossoms.
 In Manila, Fahrenheit 43 opened the show to a crowd of 18,000 at Araneta Coliseum.
 In Cebu, Fahrenheit 43 also shared the stage with Filipino superband Sandwich.
 Whilst on tour, Fahrenheit 43 made a special appearance on Music Uplate Live, ABS-CBN's popular late night music program.
 F43 were also featured around this time on Channel 31’s Pinoy Lounge program.

 Back home in Australia in 2011, Fahrenheit 43 appeared at several major music festivals, including Easterfest in Toowoomba where they performed at Queens Park alongside major international artists such as Switchfoot, Paul Coleman Trio, and Article One.
 For their Easterfest City performance, Fahrenheit 43 shared the stage with American band The Classic Crime and Aussie artist Michael Paynter.